banillie/hm_contact_app/README.md

 I'm working to the chapters as set out in the excellent https://hypermedia.systems/ and plan to structured this code into branches that correspond well with the chapters there.

+In the helpers.py file there is a create_random_contacts function to speed up getting contacts into the db at the start.
+Run this in the flask shell.

 Completed branches:
 - web_1.0_application.
 This is the application in it pre-htmx state.